-On July 1, 2011, the Company transferred a 25% interest in EagleHawk Field Services LLC (EagleHawk) to KM Eagle Gathering LLC (Eagle Gathering).
+On July 1, 2011, the Company transferred a 25% interest in BHP Billiton Petroleum (Eagle Ford Gathering) LLC, formally known as EagleHawk Field Services LLC, (EagleHawk) to KM Eagle Gathering LLC (Eagle Gathering).
 The EagleHawk transaction is accounted for in accordance with ASC 360-20.
 Under the financing method, the historical cost of the Eagle Ford Shale gas gathering systems contributed to EagleHawk is carried at the full historical basis of the assets on the consolidated balance sheets in "Gas gathering systems and equipment" and depreciated over the remaining useful life of the assets.
 Contributions to EagleHawk from the Company and the joint venture partner are recorded as increases in "Gas gathering systems and equipment" on the consolidated balance sheets.